neurobionics/robot-ci/README.md

 1. Download and flash the image to an SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
    - Select your RPi hardware version number in the Raspberry Pi Imager
    - Choose the Operating System, scroll to the last option, and select **Use custom**
-   - Browse to the custom image recently downloaded from your image build
+   - Choose the custom image you recently downloaded from your image build
    - Select the SD card as the storage medium
-   - Select No to 'Apply OS customization options?'
+   - When prompted “Apply OS customization options?”, select **No** (Robot CI already configures everything).
-3. Boot your RPi.
-Please use a 15-25+ W power supply (e.g not a low-power PC USB port) to ensure proper RPi functionality
+2. Boot your RPi.
+Use a proper power supply (15–25W).
+Do not power the Pi from a laptop USB port.

 > [!NOTE]
-> **First Boot**: After powering on your Raspberry Pi for the first time, wait 5 minutes and then power off and on again.
-This first boot will not send an email.
-Please power cycle after five minutes for the email and network services to be available.
-This is only required for the first boot.
+> **First Boot**: On first boot, the Pi configures itself (this takes ~5 minutes).
+Do not unplug the Pi during this process.
+Then reboot once to activate networking and email notifications.
 3. Connect via:
-   - Enterprise or Home network: Check your email for the IP address
+   - Enterprise or Home network: Check your email, you should have received an IP address from the RPI.
+   If you haven't received an email:
    - Fallback Access-Point (AP) mode: Connect to RPi's network (IP: 10.0.0.200)

 If you encounter any issues, please follow the debugging steps below.